Prime Minister inspects Thanh Hoa site for strategic petroleum reserve

 Prime Minister Pham Minh Chinh surveys the proposed site for a strategic petroleum reserve in the Nghi Son Economic Zone.
 Photo: VGP

-Earlier, in discussions with leaders of several countries possessing substantial oil reserves and strong production and supply capacity, Prime Minister Pham Minh Chinh proposed cooperation and support for the development of strategic petroleum reserves in Vietnam, including a site in Nghi Son.
+Earlier, in talks with leaders of countries holding substantial oil reserves and strong production capacity, Prime Minister Pham Minh Chinh proposed cooperation and support for developing Vietnam's strategic petroleum reserves, including a site in Nghi Son.

-He also visited the Nghi Son Refinery and Petrochemical Complex to review its operations and the supply of petroleum products.
+He also toured the Nghi Son Refinery and Petrochemical Complex to review its operations and fuel supply.

-At the meeting, leaders of Nghi Son Refinery and Petrochemical LLC reported that the plant has maintained stable operations at full capacity throughout March and has secured sufficient crude oil supply to ensure continuous operations through the end of May at optimal capacity.
-This allows it to maximize output of petroleum products to meet domestic demand, under the close coordination and direction of the Ministry of Industry and Trade.
+At the meeting, executives from Nghi Son Refinery and Petrochemical LLC reported that the plant has been running stably at full capacity throughout March.
+They confirmed sufficient crude oil supply to sustain optimal operations through the end of May, enabling maximum output of petroleum products to meet domestic demand under the close coordination of the Ministry of Industry and Trade.

 Vietnam PM eyes strategic oil reserve project to bolster energy security - Ảnh 2.